Friendly0Fire/GW2Radial/readme.md

 A: There seems to be a lot of potential reasons for this particular crash.
 [BGDM's website](http://gw2bgdm.blogspot.com/p/faq.html#2.5) lists quite a few.
 I'd especially recommend making sure you have the very latest [VC++ Redist](https://go.microsoft.com/fwlink/?LinkId=746572).

-### Q: What is the "center locked" keybind used for?
+### Q: What is the "show in center" keybind used for?

 A: It's a convenience feature for Action Camera users.
 When using Action Camera, the cursor is hidden and replaced with a targeting reticule fixed in the middle of the screen.
 Since that means the radial menu would appear all over the place, that keybind can be used to make it show up in the middle of the screen instead.
 As a bonus, it'll recenter the mouse to the middle of the radial menu so it's as easy as possible to select a mount *and* it'll show a temporary cursor so you know exactly where you're pointing.

 Unfortunately, I can't make this automatic (i.e. switching to that mode when Action Camera is enabled) without hooking game functions, which would then require this become closed source again to avoid cheaters using it.
 On top of that, I'd be far more likely to break the EULA, so I'm afraid it's off limits without an official API.

+### Q: Can you make it so selecting a mount while already mounted will directly swap to the new mount?

+No. I talked with GW2 staff about this and they've decided that the can of worms it could potentially open is not worth it.
+Unfortunately, you'll need to select the new mount you want to use twice, once to unmount and then again to remount.
+This will not change unless ArenaNet's policy on addons changes.

 ### Q: Can I use this code for my project?